Create your stay, your way, when you use TravelSupermarket to compare super deals on Bath hotels...

 Comparing cheap hotels in Bath is the other way to find a bargain break.
 With TravelSupermarket, finding your perfect place to stay is simple.
 Just use our sliders to narrow your selection by star rating, guest rating, location and price, and select the facilities that matter to you (free WiFi, for example).

 Ready to book your favourite hotel?
 Awesome.
 Go straight to the provider (at no charge, of course – we are 100% free as well as 100% super).
 Not ready to book?
 Not a problem.
 Save your favourite deals into My Suitcase, where you can create you trip, share your plans and set up price alerts.

 Never missing a deal on your pick of Bath hotels?
 That’s just one way to Travel Super with TravelSupermarket.

 It's a pleasure to simply take a turn in this pretty city, though there's much to see and do...

 Walk – and bathe – in the shadow of the Romans during a trip to this famed hot spring and bathing complex.

 One of the finest examples of the architecture that has earned Bath UNESCO World Heritage status, the Royal Crescent is a striking landmark and a must-see attraction.
 You can drop into No. 1, the first house to be built in the crescent.

 The Jane Austen Centre

 The Regency novelist is a beloved daughter of Bath, albeit adopted (she was born in Hampshire).
-Find out about Austen's life in the city and discover how she lived, perhaps uncovering sources of inspiration to her.
+Find out about Austen's life in the city and discover her sources of inspiration.